 BetterEvaluation supports three connected areas of activity: evaluation practice, evaluation capacity strengthening and research and development in evaluation.

 We welcome your feedback, questions and comments.
-If you are logged in, you can contact the following people from the founding organisations.
+If you are logged in, you can contact the following people from the core team.
 Alternatively, contact us here.

 Something to share: "There is always so much to learn about evaluation - new options, new ways of applying options, and ways of applying them better.
 It's great to have a chance to learn from people doing amazing things in evaluation across the world."